 Section 808(c) of the Social Security Act

 One of the methods for resolving an SVB overpayment is to waive recovery of the overpaid amount.
 A request for waiver is a request for release from the responsibility for repayment of all or part of an overpayment.
-Approval of a request for waiver relieves the overpaid person (or his/her estate) from the obligation to repay the amount of the overpayment covered by the waiver.
+Approval of a request for waiver relieves the overpaid person (or his or her estate) from the obligation to repay the amount of the overpayment covered by the waiver.

 Section 808(c) of the Social Security Act precludes recovery of an SVB overpayment from any person who is without fault in creating the overpayment and against whom recovery would defeat the purpose of title VIII of the Social Security Act or would be against equity and good conscience.